Updated February 5, 2021

 - Any additional information the vendor may need to provide as required by applicable federal or state laws.

 - Research each vendor’s background, credentials and experience.
 Ask your employer to provide you with any background information it has on the vendors in your 403(b) or 457(b) plan.
 Some states require vendors that provide these plans to register with one or more state regulators – in addition to any required registrations under federal laws.
-If your state requires these vendors to register, it may provide resources to assist you in researching vendors (e.g., California and Texas).
+If your state requires these vendors to register, it may provide resources to assist you in researching vendors (e.g., California).
 Some vendors may be registered with the SEC or state securities regulators.
 For tips on researching a vendor registered with the SEC or state securities regulators, please read our Investor Bulletin: Top Tips for Selecting a Financial Professional.
 Vendors that are insurance companies generally register with your state’s insurance commission.
 For information on how to research insurance companies in your state contact your state insurance commission.

 - Understand how much you’ll pay for the vendor’s investment products and services, including any fees or commissions.
 Ask each vendor if it provides this information in a simple form that you can easily compare to similar information from other vendors.